withastro/docs/src/pages/en/guides/migrate-to-astro/from-gatsby.md

 - `gatsby-ssr.js`: If you choose to use SSR in Astro, you will add and configure the adapter of your choice directly in `astro.config.mjs`.

-## Bring your existing content files
+## Add your existing content files

 Astro uses `src/pages` and file-based routing to create your site's pages and posts from `.astro`, `.md` and `.mdx` files.